-- Deliberation: Afterwards, the panelists participate in a closed deliberation session to determine responsibility and (if necessary) assign appropriate sanctions.
+- Deliberation: Afterwards, the panelists participate in a closed deliberation session to determine responsibility and (if necessary) assign appropriate outcomes.

-- Notification of Outcome: Respondents, and if applicable, complainants, typically receive an outcome letter within one business day of the hearing by official UMD email.
+- Notification of Decision: Respondents, and if applicable, complainants, typically receive a decision letter within one business day of the hearing by official UMD email.
 However, decisions may take up to one week from the date of the hearing.

 Notice of Formal Hearing

 It is the respondent’s responsibility to attend the hearing.
-Hearings may be held in the absence of the respondent, student organization, or complainant.
+Hearings may be held in the absence of the respondent (an individual or student group leaders), or complainant.

 Information for the Hearing